uber/prototool/docs/README.md

-prototool compile idl/uber # make sure all .proto files in idl/uber compile, but do not generate stubs prototool generate idl/uber # generate stubs, see the generation directives in the config file example prototool grpc idl/uber --address 0.0.0.0:8080 --method foo.ExcitedService/Exclamation --data '{"value":"hello"}' # call the foo.ExcitedService method Exclamation with the given data on 0.0.0.0:8080
+prototool compile idl/uber # make sure all .proto files in idl/uber compile, but do not generate stubs prototool generate idl/uber # generate stubs, see the generation directives in the config file example prototool grpc idl/uber --address 0.0.0.0:8080 --method foo.ExcitedService/Exclamation --data '{"value":"hello"}' # call the foo.ExcitedService method Exclamation with the given data on 0.0.0.0:8080 prototool descriptor-set --include-imports idl/uber # generate a FileDescriptorSet for all files under idl/uber, outputting to stdout, a given file, or a temporary file prototool break check idl/uber --git-branch master # check for breaking changes as compared to the Protobuf definitions in idl/uber on the master branch
 ```

 ## Full Example